captn3m0/india-mutual-fund-ter-tracker/README.md

 Note that the changelog only includes changes made to TER for Direct plans.
 Regular plan TER changes are tracked, but not announced.

+## Versioning

+- New versions are tagged as `v1.YYYYDDD.k`, where `YYYYDDD` is the year and day of the year, and `k` is the hour of the day (That goes up to 24)
+- This allows us to be compatible with Semver, and only bump major version in case of breaking changes in the schema.

 ## License

 Licensed under the [MIT License](https://nemo.mit-license.org/).
 See LICENSE file for details.